waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 -   **Game Corner Entry Failure (CRITICAL):** Became stuck in a loop attempting to enter the Celadon Game Corner while Pikachu blocked a warp tile. **Lesson:** If a specific path or objective is repeatedly blocked, do not persist with the same failed approach.
 Re-evaluate, check for alternate routes, or pivot to a different high-priority goal.
     - Interact with the empty display case at (11, 4) with Geodude in the lead.
 (Result: No interaction or event triggered.)
     - Interact with the blocking Scientist at (13, 5) with Geodude in the lead.
 (Result: Untestable, scientist is behind an impassable wall.)
+- **Successful Hypothesis:** Leading with a Geodude triggered new dialogue from the Old Man at (2, 5) on 1F.